wakjah/SpaceEngineersSparseScatteredResources/README.md

 Ice and boulders are still available in most places.

 Asteroids have silver and iron, just like Scarce Resources.

+Update: Asteroid ore spawning is configurable as of v0.2.
+Edit `%AppData%\SpaceEngineers\Saves\<YOUR_SAVE>\Sparse Scattered Resources_SparseScatteredResourcesMod\Settings.xml` after loading a world with the mod enabled.

 Similar to Procedurally Generated Ore, resource patches spawn differently to vanilla.
 Instead of completely replacing the vanilla spawning, however, this mod takes a different approach.